 Spherical video recording is getting a boost with the VUZE camera from HumanEyes.
 In a single flying-saucer design, HumanEyes has packed eight cameras that capture four fields of view in 4K and 3D.
 The final movie output will be spherical and can be used for many purposes including virtual reality (VR) but also applications that want to mimic Google Street View.
 There are other 360-degrees solutions, but none did push the concept so far.

 The FF Zero 1 concept car is an electric vehicle that looks like a Sci-Fi piece.
 It’s a single-seater that can reach beyond 200 mph (320km/h).
 More importantly, the car uses a chassis that can also be used in all kinds of production cars, from sedan to SUVs.
 While “when” such cars would appear remains to be seen, we do know that Faraday is building a huge factory near Las Vegas.

 It is no secret that many people are passionate about wine.
 While it is relatively easy to find good wines (for a price), it is much harder to taste it in optimal conditions.
 Temperature and how much the wine “breathe” (is mixed with open air) are said to contribute to 50% of the final perceived quality, according to experts.
 D-Vine automates all the steps necessary to serve wine in the most optimum way possible in the comfort of your home.
 It is essentially an automated sommelier.

-Filed in 4K, bmw, carl zeiss, casio, CES, CES 2016, connected objects, Dell, drones, electric car, hdtv, Headphones, HTC, Huawei, laptops, Lenovo, LG, Parrot, Razer, Samsung, sennheiser, smartwatches, Social Hit, Virtual Reality (VR) and Wearable Tech..
+Filed in 4K, bmw, carl zeiss, casio, CES, CES 2016, connected objects, Dell, drones, electric car, hdtv, Headphones, HTC, Huawei, laptops, Lenovo, LG, Parrot, Razer, Samsung, sennheiser, smartwatches, Social Hit, under armour, Virtual Reality (VR) and Wearable Tech..
 Read more about